ziroby/jetty-gradle-hello-world/README.md

 }
 ```

 I also pull in Jersey for the web classes.
-(I might be being redundant
-by having both Jetty and Jersey, but I couldn't find a good way to start
-a Jersey server in Gradle, and I couldn't find the JAX-RS stuff in Jetty)

 ```groovy
 dependencies {